-Please contact us with your questions, comments, and suggestions.
-You may expect a response within 1 – 2 business days in nearly every instance.
+Please contact us by emailing email@example.com with your questions, comments, and suggestions.
+You may expect a response within 1–2 business days in nearly every instance.

 An occasional tune-up is SO helpful.
 The TTPTs keep me mindful.